 Choose their Speciality

-When creating a wizard in a game like Dungeons & Dragons for instance, you get to choose the specific magic you specialize in.
+When creating a wizard in a tabletop roleplaying game, you get to choose the specific magic you specialize in.
 It’s a bit like choosing a major in college or a professional trade such as blacksmithing.
 No two professionals in their field are the same, so neither are wizards.

 Take Thread of Souls for example.
 Gnome wizard Tymus specializes in Distortis magic, the study of illusion.
 He relies on misdirection and summoned images and sounds to overcome challenges.
 Whereas human wizard Vera uses Aegitis, protective magic, to safeguard allies and places.